GaryClarke/pest-tdd/README.md

 <hr>

-A comprehensive step-by-step video course on designing robust PHP applications with Test-driven development (TDD).
+A comprehensive step-by-step video course guiding you through the process of creating robust PHP applications using Test-Driven Development (TDD).

 To get started, all you need to do is: